tomsWebConsulting/twcsl/Scrolling Block Text Gradient/README.md

   * Site-wide

-    * Add code from file **[scrolling block text gradient.html][1]** to Settings > Developer Tools > Code Injection > FOOTER.
+    * Add code from file **[scrolling block text gradient.html][1]** to Website > Pages ( v7.0 only ) > Website Tools > Code Injection > FOOTER.
       Read the code for any instructions within.

 ## Notes